ElliotSalisbury/MuniciPal.github.io/content/en/_index.md

 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
 header_headline: "Munici-Pal"
-header_subheadline: "AI powered meeting summaries"
+header_subheadline: "Cut through the noise with AI powered meeting summaries"

 # Add a 'Go back to top' item to the navigation menu
 # Title: name of navigation menu entry